-What I learned from running my photography business
+What I learned from running my professional photography business

 50mm lens for event photography

-It’s been three years now since I started my own photography business.
-It’s been a rollercoaster ride so far and, with the current corona situation, one that will rollercoast (is that a verb?) for some more time.
+It’s been seven years now since I started my own photography business in 2017.
+It’s been a rollercoaster ride so far and, hopefully, one that can continue on for a while still.

-Still, I wanted to share some of the lessons I have learned with you already.
-Since there are many photographers in Belgium and even more outside of it, I think this will help many of the ones starting too!
+I wanted to share some of the lessons I have learned so far.
+Since there are many photographers in Belgium and even more outside of it, I think this will help many of the ones starting, too!

 Before we dive in, let’s talk about my background a bit.
 Partially to prove these tips are tried and tested and show you a bit of my story.
 As often, professionals’ tips and tricks are usually related to their specific geography, niche, and even age.

-Fredography, corporate event and portrait photographer in Brussels
+Fredography, business event, and corporate portrait photographer in Antwerp

-About three years ago, I started my own photography business: Fredography.
-At first, I was based in Antwerp; then I lived in Brussels and I am now in Antwerp again.
-As a photographer, I service all of Belgium and even the Netherlands.
+About seven years ago, I started my own photography business, Fredography.
+At first, I was based in Antwerp; then, I lived in Brussels, and I am now in Antwerp again.
+As a photographer, I service all of Belgium.
+Most activities are focused on the Antwerp-Ghent-Brussels triangle.

-As a photographer, I help businesses with their portraits, corporate shots, industrial photography, and event coverages.
-On top of that, I also give smartphone photography workshops.
+As a photographer, I help businesses with corporate portraits and event coverage.
+I also give smartphone photography workshops to people in real estate and content management.

 This all means that I work for businesses, whether it’s a solopreneur, freelancer, or international corporate machine.